Greater Western Flank Phase I, North West Shelf, Australia

-Phase I of the Greater Western Flank (GWF) development project was sanctioned by the North West Shelf Venture (NWSV) partners in December 2011.
-The $2.45bn phase one project aims to extend hydrocarbon supply to the Karratha Gas Plant and endorse the venture's ongoing marketing attempts for domestic gas and LNG.
-The project is scheduled to come online in early 2016.
+Phase I of the Greater Western Flank (GWF) development project in Australia was sanctioned by the North West Shelf Venture (NWSV) partners in December 2011.
+The $2.45bn phase one project aims to extend hydrocarbon supply to the Karratha Gas Plant and endorse the venture’s ongoing marketing attempts for domestic gas and LNG.
+The project began commercial production in December 2015.

 The GWF area is located approximately 130km north-west of Karratha in Western Australia and constitutes 16 undeveloped fields.
 It is estimated to hold up to three trillion cubic feet (tcf) of recoverable gas and up to 100 million barrels (MMbbl) of recoverable condensate.

-In the first phase, the Goodwyn GH and Tidepole fields will be developed as tie-backs to the existing Goodwyn A (GWA) platform.
-Remaining fields will be developed in subsequent phases at later stages.
+In the first phase, the Goodwyn GH and Tidepole fields were developed as tie-backs to the existing Goodwyn A (GWA) platform.
+The remaining fields will be developed in subsequent phases at later stages.

-Woodside Energy, with a working interest of 16.67%, is the operator of the GWF Phase I project.
+With a working interest of 16.67%, Woodside Energy is the operator of the GWF Phase I project.
 The other five participants in the project, namely BHP Billiton Petroleum, BP Developments Australia, Chevron Australia, Japan Australia LNG (MIMI) and Shell Development, have equal stakes in the project.

 Infrastructure for Woodside's Goodwyn GH and Tidepole fields